-Sewage sludge from digestion towers or sedimentation tanks is pressed using a dewatering screw or filter press to achieve approximately 25% dry matter.
-Wheel loaders, conveyor belts, or screw conveyors pass the pressed sewage sludge into the 40 m3 push-floor container of the dryer.
+Biomass/sewage sludge from digestion towers or sedimentation tanks is pressed using a de-watering screw or filter press to achieve approximately 25% dry matter.
+Wheel loaders, conveyor belts, or screw conveyors pass the pressed biomass/sewage sludge into the 1412.5 ft3 (40 m3) push-floor container of the dryer.
 The push-floor doses the wet material into a screw feeder in a bridge-free manner.
-Wet sewage sludge from the push floor and dry sewage sludge from the return feed are mixed in a downstream mixing screw to approximately 45% dry matter and conveyed into the first chamber of the dryer.
+Biomass/sewage sludge from the push floor and dry biomass/sewage sludge from the return feed are mixed in a downstream mixing screw to approximately 45% dry matter and conveyed into the first chamber of the dryer.

 In the first drying chamber, the treated sewage sludge falls onto quickly rotating scoop blades and generates a swirling cloud of material with a maximum surface area in the drying chamber.

 The hot exhaust gases from the CHP, from the gas combustion chamber, or a combination of the two energy sources leads directly to the dryer in an exhaust gas pipe.
-In a mixed air unit, the 550°C (1022°F) exhaust gasses are mixed with fresh air to 300°C (572°F) and distributed symmetrically into the individual drying chambers.
+In a mixed air unit, the 1022°F (550°C) exhaust gasses are mixed with fresh air to 572°F (300°C) and distributed symmetrically into the individual drying chambers.
 The impact of the extremely high temperature in the material vortex leads to immediate turbo drying.
-This procedure achieves an evaporation rate of approximately 600W per liter of water, creating an efficiency which is not yet available on the market.
+This procedure achieves an evaporation rate of approximately 2271W per gallon (600W per liter) of water, creating an efficiency which is not yet available on the market.

 A free and effortless side effect is produced through the impact of the hot gas.
-The sewage sludge and the evaporating water volume are completely sanitized during the drying process.
+The biomass/sewage sludge and the evaporating water volume are completely sanitized during the drying process.

-The sewage sludge is conveyed through the individual chambers in a process controlled and fully automated manner.
-The degree of drying can be adjusted and varied between 80 and 95% dry matter, depending on the users requirements.
+The sewage sludge is conveyed through the individual chambers in a controlled and fully automated manner.
+The degree of drying can be adjusted between 80% and 95% dry matter, depending on the user’s requirements.
 The high level of efficiency means that the average retention time in the dryer is less than 5 minutes.

 The exhaust air is treated in the closed dryer system.
-Due to the impact of the hot air, the ammonia in the sewage sludge is immediately removed upon insertion into the drying chamber.
-In this process. sulphuric acid at a ratio of 1:3 is introduced and the chemical binding of the volatile ammonia into crystalline ammonium sulphate occurs.
+Due to the impact of the hot air, the ammonia in the sewage sludge is immediately removed.
+In this process, sulfuric acid at a ratio of 1:3 is introduced and chemically bonds with the volatile ammonia into crystalline ammonium sulfate.
 There is no need for downstream stripping or other exhaust gas purification.

-All the exhaust gas flows through an integrated fine filtering system and virtually all the dust is cleaned as a result.
+All the exhaust gas flows through an integrated fine filtering system, cleaning virtually all the dust as a result.
 If the exhaust gas has odorous substances, it can then be completely oxidized by a biofilter.